Skip to main content

 Disruptions in the gut microbiome, termed dysbiosis, can arise from diets rich in processed foods and lacking diverse fiber.
 This dysbiosis can compromise gut barrier integrity, leading to increased intestinal permeability and the translocation of bacterial lipopolysaccharides (LPS) into systemic circulation, a condition known as metabolic endotoxemia.

 Metabolic endotoxemia triggers a chronic low-grade inflammatory response that can directly impair testicular function and suppress testosterone production, irrespective of direct macronutrient effects.
-Therefore, the long-term impact of macronutrient ratios on is intricately woven with the health and integrity of the gut ecosystem.
+Therefore, the long-term impact of macronutrient ratios on hormonal balance is intricately woven with the health and integrity of the gut ecosystem.

 • Dietary Fiber ∞ Feeds beneficial gut bacteria, producing SCFAs that modulate gut hormones and metabolic health.